- Impact Factor: 1.6

 For information and guidance on how to make your article more discoverable, visit our Gateway page on How to Help Readers Find Your Article Online.

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-Geriatric Orthopaedic Surgery & Rehabilitation utilizes a double-blind peer review process in which the reviewer and authors’ names and information are withheld from the other.
+Geriatric Orthopaedic Surgery & Rehabilitation utilizes a double-anonymize peer review process in which the reviewer and authors’ names and information are withheld from the other.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Editor who then makes the final decision.

 If you are asked to provide the names of a peer who could be called upon to review your manuscript, please note that reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below: